 Google threw open the doors of its world-famous headquarters in California for the latest Google Product Expert Summit – and Laduma’s Martin Scholes was invited to find out more about how the tech giant operates.

-You’re one of the few people in the world to have walked into Google HQ and experienced life inside one of the world’s largest tech companies.
+You’re one of the few people in the world to have walked into the Tech Giants’ HQ and experienced life inside one of the world’s largest tech companies.
 What was it like inside?

 Was the experience what you expected?

 I’ve visited Google events in Dublin and London a couple of times in the past and they do follow a theme.
 They do like to make sure the staff are well looked after.

 We arrived on Halloween and one of the first things that caught my eye was the attention to detail in every single area.
 For example, they had experts carving pumpkins by hand using specialist tools, so they could display the Google logo in the correct font and with exact proportions.
 It was the same throughout the building, where the brand was shown precisely how it should be.

 What was the key purpose of the visit, in terms of how Laduma can benefit?

 I was invited to look at Google HQ, see the new products and see how my knowledge of the Product Expert System can be developed further.
 In turn, that helps me to improve Laduma’s knowledge of how best to work with one of the world’s largest tech companies.
 Google and Laduma have already had working relationships in the past and it will be excellent to be able to build on that and carry it forward.